Skip to content

 Fix: mark the minor as a companion and let the system count them toward total occupancy without requesting a document.

-2. Forgetting parentesco for ages 14 to 17
+2. Forgetting parentesco for a guest under 18

-If a teenager is registered without declaring a relationship to an adult on the same reservation, the Ministry returns a validation error and the communication is not considered complete.
+This is where the underlying error costs most, because many people believe the relationship is only asked for from 14 onwards.
+It is not: if any guest under 18 is registered without declaring a relationship to an adult on the same reservation, the Ministry returns a validation error and the communication is not considered complete.
+A family with a six-year-old fails on exactly this.

-Fix: the form should force the selection of a relationship when the guest’s date of birth falls in this bracket.
+Fix: the form should force the selection of a relationship whenever the guest’s date of birth is less than 18 years ago, not only in the 14-to-17 bracket.

 3. Confusing DNI and support number